 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from its unauthorised use or disclosure, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, damaged or destroyed, altered or disclosed.
-This includes both physical security measures (such as keeping paper files in secure, access-controlled premises) and electronic security technology (such as digital back-ups and sophisticated anti-virus protection).
+This includes both physical security measures (such as keeping paper files in secure, access-controlled premises, monitoring access control via the use of CCTV, and adhering to strict password policies) and electronic security technologies (such as device encryption, multi-factor authentication, digital back-ups and sophisticated anti-virus protection).

 We limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to legal and contractual confidentiality obligations.

-We normally only store personal data within the European Economic Area (EEA).
-However, some of the technology and support services we use are provided by international organisations and/or companies which are based outside the EEA.
+We normally only store personal data within the UK or European Economic Area.
+However, some of the technology and support services we use are provided by international organisations and/or companies which are based in other countries.
 Before using such service providers, we take steps to make sure that any personal data they process is adequately protected and transferred in accordance with Data Protection Laws, usually by one or more of the following methods:

-- ensuring the recipient is in a country which the European Commission has deemed provides adequate protection for personal data;
+· ensuring the recipient is in a country which has been approved in accordance with Data Protection Laws as providing adequate protection for personal data; or

 If you would like more detailed information on the measures and safeguards which we implement for such data transfers, then please contact us using the details set out in section 1 above.